minhhieple97/video-sharing-app/README.md

 ```

-4. Please make sure that your `.env.development` and `.env.test` files are correctly set up and that the environment variables are correctly configured.
+4. Please make sure that you create both `.env.development` and `.env.test` files in the root directory and they are correctly set up and that the environment variables are correctly configured.
 If you are using a different API key, please update the `.env.development` and `.env.test` files with the correct API key and re-run the Docker containers.